-Space Environment Testing(宇宙環境試験)
+Space Environment Testing (宇宙環境試験)

-26500915, CHO Mengu, Credit 2
+Subject code, Lecturer, Credit 26500915, CHO Mengu, Credit 2

 A satellite is exposed to extreme environments such as vacuum, radiation and plasma.
 It is also exposed to severe vibration and shock onboard a rocket.
 Satellites have to operate maintenance-free and need to be tested thoroughly before the launch.
 The purpose of the lectures is to understand from the basics about necessity, background of test levels and conditions, judgment criteria of each test.